-• The amount is determined using the following formula:

-Due to WMS system constraints on 7/20/2015, this item is selected.
-However, it is not applicable.

-- iii.
+iii.
 Allowance for the family (select one):

-- Not Applicable (see instructions)
+Not Applicable (see instructions)

-- AFDC need standard
+AFDC need standard

-- Medically needy income standard
+Medically needy income standard

-- The following dollar amount:

 Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the State's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
 If this amount changes, this item will be revised.